ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2024.11.27.md

 GR has meetings in advance that cause clashes. can we be a bit more flexible about sprint meetings?
 KB has predicted sprint dates for the next year.
 It's difficult to book meeting rooms in this way because there are always clashes.
 GR has agreed to take some of the labour off rescheduling by finding new rooms if need to reschedule and then updating the meeting.
-This would mean jsut the meeting changes, but sprint deadlines will remain. we should always mark ourselves as out of office, in our own and the expt. ctrls. calendar, to make both of these tasks easier.
+This would mean just the meeting changes, but sprint deadlines will remain. we should always mark ourselves as out of office, in our own and the experiment controls. calendar, to make both of these tasks easier.

 ## Multiple repos on the project board
 - this is a good thing and it's working pretty seamlessly.